THE MORGAN LIBRARY & MUSEUM

 Secure loans or exhibitions organized by other institutions that help bring attention to the Morgan’s mission and collections.

-Develop public programs and events in collaboration with other Morgan staff and departments to promote awareness and understanding of the collection and to bring attention to historical and contemporary relevance of the collection’s holdings in diverse ways.
+Develop public programs and events in collaboration with other Morgan staff to promote awareness and understanding of the collection and to bring attention to the contemporary relevance of the collection’s holdings in diverse ways.

 Develop publications and digital projects to accompany exhibitions and programs.